 Write a two-page rhetorical analysis of “Bottled Life” answering the following questions

-- What is the purpose of this argument?
-What does it hope to achieve?
+- What is the purpose of the documentaries argument?
+What does the maker of the documentary hope to achieve?

 - Who is the audience for this argument?